DanilChugaev/voice-to-text-obsidian-plugin/Dependencies.md

 	- The default path in the plugin assumes the model is in the vault root.
 If you place it elsewhere, update the `modelPath` variable in `main.ts` to the full path (e.g., `C:\\path\\to\\vosk-model`).

 </details>

----

-## What’s Next?

-After installing these dependencies, proceed to the [Installation](#installation) section to set up the plugin itself!